What is the Skills for America's Future Program?

 In addition to the many players brought in to work towards the common goals of the initiative, a number of significant partnerships have been formed as well, including:

-- "Boots on the Ground" – This is a collaboration designed to educate local merchants about the value of an NAM-endorsed skills certification program to their business.
+- "Boots on the Ground" – This is a collaboration designed to educate local merchants about the value of a NAM-endorsed skills certification program to their business.

 - High School Pathways – This effort serves to prepare students for successful training in community college while they are still in high school.

-- Career Awareness Campaign – This will be used to teach educators and students alike about the value of proper training and certification to become competitive in the global marketplace.
+- Career Awareness Campaign – This will teach educators and students about the value of proper training and certification to become competitive in the global marketplace.

 - Opportunities for At-Risk Youth – Students that fall into this category will see additional support and guidance through Jobs for America's Graduates.